kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0005 Safety management systems.md

 ### §5.53   System analysis and hazard identification.

-\(a\) When applying safety risk management, the certificate holder must analyze the systems identified in §5.51.
-Those system analyses must be used to identify hazards under paragraph (c) of this section, and in developing and implementing risk controls related to the system under §5.55(c).
+\(a\) When applying safety risk management, the certificate holder must analyze the systems identified in [[Volume 1/A Definitions and general requirements/0005 Safety management systems.md#§5.51   Applicability.|§5.51]].
+Those system analyses must be used to identify hazards under paragraph (c) of this section, and in developing and implementing risk controls related to the system under [[Volume 1/A Definitions and general requirements/0005 Safety management systems.md#§5.55   Safety risk assessment and control.|§5.55]](c).

 \(b\) In conducting the system analysis, the following information must be considered: